lek-tin/hashnopolis/content/post/sliding-window-maximum.md

         Deque<Integer> deque = new LinkedList<>();
         int[] res = new int[nums.length - k + 1];
+        //  <--  [Deque]  <--
+        //   head         tail
         for (int i = 0; i < nums.length; i++) {
-            // Distance greater than k, remove head if (!deque.isEmpty() && deque.peekFirst() == i - k) {
+            // Distance greater than k, remove at head if (!deque.isEmpty() && deque.peekFirst() == i - k) {
                 deque.poll();
             }
-            // remove any number less than the new candidate: num[i] while (!deque.isEmpty() && nums[deque.peekLast()] < nums[i]) {
+            // remove at tail if the number is less than the new candidate: num[i] while (!deque.isEmpty() && nums[deque.peekLast()] < nums[i]) {
                 deque.removeLast();
             }